Lower household electricity and gas tariffs from October to December

+More than 950,000 Singaporean households living in HDB flats will receive U-Save and service and conservancy charges (S&CC) rebates in October.

-SINGAPORE: The household electricity and gas tariffs will decrease for the October to December period due to lower energy costs.
+SINGAPORE: The household electricity and gas tariffs will decrease for the October to December period due to lower energy and fuel costs.

 Compared with the previous quarter, the electricity tariff will go down by 2.6 per cent or 0.78 cent per kilowatt hour before Goods and Services Tax (GST), national grid operator SP Group said on Monday (Sep 30).